 - statistics,

 - signal and image processing,

 - information theory,

-- learning and decision-making,
+- · learning and decision-making,

-- · control theory,
+- control theory,

 - numerical analysis,

-- · uncertainty quantification,
+- uncertainty quantification,

-- · computer algorithms, or
+- computer algorithms, or

-- · quantum information science.
+- quantum information science.

 We will continue our discussion with some contemporary applications of probability theory in computational science.
 By the end of the course, we will understand our probability models and a few of their applications well.
+The material on Markov chains has been removed because of time constraints.